2018-2022 Action Agenda NTA Funding Status

 - A further 30 NTAs have secured funding, but have not identified the source.
 NTAs with unidentified funding account for a total of $57.5 million of investment toward NTA implementation (see 'Placeholder Funding Program' in the table).
 The Action Agenda Tracker shows a list of NTAs with unidentified funding.

 - In addition, so far around half of NTA managers have used the Action Agenda Tracker to update their financial information.
 Complete funding updates will help to support local and regional communication about progress toward Puget Sound recovery and enable us to continue to demonstrate where funding is still needed.

 *Habitat Strategic Initiative co-led by the Washington State Departments of Fish & Wildlife (WDFW) and Natural Resources (DNR) with support from the Washington State Department of Commerce; Stormwater Strategic Initiative led by the Washington State Department of Ecology in partnership with the Washington Stormwater Center at Washington State University and the Department of Commerce.

 NTA Implementation Status

 The 2018-2022 Action Agenda was approved in December 2018.
 Many NTA managers are currently pursuing funding so that their projects can get underway.
-The charts below show that most actions are still in the planning and design stage—as expected at this relatively early point, very few actions have reached the completion stage.
+As of November, 2019, the charts below show that most actions are still in the planning and design stage—as expected at this relatively early point, very few actions have reached the completion stage.
 However, the chart below also demonstrates that some organization types, such as the not for profit sector, have been able to move a higher proportion of NTAs into the implementation stage.
 For the most up to date information on the stage of implementation please see the Full NTA List.